DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-09-24-java-hashmap-internals.md

 - Worst Case (Trees): O(log(n)).
 Hashcodes of all keys are same then same operations can take O(log(n)) time (n = number of keys in the map).

-String class hashcode: [Special hash function](http://docs.oracle.com/javase/7/docs/technotes/guides/collections/changes7.html) of was added to String class in Java 7 to to use more complex hashing to generate unique hashes.
+**Note:** Technically *hashcode % table-length* need to be distinct, because even distinct hashcodes can end up in same bin/tree i.e. collide.

-After implementing Trees (see section below), the field was removed.
-Since now the worst case operations take O(log(n)) instead of O(n).
+String class: [Special hash function](http://docs.oracle.com/javase/7/docs/technotes/guides/collections/changes7.html) and a new private field hash32 (to cache the hashcode) was added to String class in Java 7 to to use more complex hashing to generate unique hashes.
+This was specifically to improve performance in HashMaps (all variants).
+After implementing Trees instead of Bins (see section below), the field [was removed](http://hg.openjdk.java.net/jdk8/jdk8/jdk/rev/43bd5ee0205e) since now the worst case operations take O(log(n)) instead of O(n).

 ## Probability of list of size k